trunk-io/pants-sample-repo/README.md

-In the pants world, you can run `pants dependents --transitive` ([reference link](https://www.pantsbuild.org/2.21/docs/using-pants/project-introspection#dependents---find-which-targets-depend-on-a-target)) to see pants output the specific targets that each module is dependant on
+In the pants world, you can run `pants dependents --transitive` ([reference link](https://www.pantsbuild.org/2.21/docs/using-pants/project-introspection#dependents---find-which-targets-depend-on-a-target)) to see pants output the specific targets that each module is dependent on

 ## Calculating Impacted Targets